-When deactivating one PTT button and microphone for transmissions, e.g. in order to keep passengers from interfering with ATC communication, don't forget to reactivate the copilot's PTT after end of the flight.
+When deactivating one PTT button and microphone for transmissions, e.g. in order to keep passengers from interfering with ATC communication, don't forget to reactivate the co-pilot's PTT at the end of the flight.

 3.4 DUOWATCH - Dual-Watch Volume Reduction